 Open all seacocks.
 (There are two or three depending on the model.)
 To fill the ballast tanks with water, select the corresponding tank switch to "FILL."
-The pump will automatically shut off when tank is full.
-The pump will run, after full float is activated, for an extended amount of time depending on tank.
+The pump will automatically shut off when the tank is full.
+The pump will run, after full float is activated, for an extended amount of time depending on the tank.

-If you want to add more water to the tank, after the pump has shut off, you can cycle the switch to the "OFF" position and then back to "FILL."
+If you want to add more water to the tank, after the pump has shut off, you can select "FILL."
 The pump will run for an extended time and then automatically turn off.

-To empty ballast tanks, move the corresponding switch to the "EMPTY" position.
-The pump will automatically shut off when tank is empty.
-If pump can be heard sucking air and pump is still running, the empty float may need to be adjusted.
-If you want to remove more water from the tank, you can cycle the switch to "OFF" position and then back to "EMPTY" position.
+To empty the ballast tanks, move the corresponding switch to "EMPTY."
+The pump will automatically shut off when the tank is empty.
+If you want to remove more water from the tank, you can select "EMPTY."
 The pump will run for an extended time and then automatically turn off.